Every F1 Driver’s History at the Chinese Grand Prix

 🇩🇪 Nico HULKENBERG

-From nine previous Chinese Grand Prix appearances, Nico Hulkenberg has scored points on three occasions.
+From ten previous Chinese Grand Prix appearances, Nico Hulkenberg has scored points on four occasions.
 His best result here is sixth – a position in which he has finished twice, in 2014 and 2018.
 There have been two occasions on which the German has failed to reach the chequered flag, in 2015 and 2019.

-Hulkenberg is yet to gain more than two positions from where he has started in a race at Shanghai International Circuit.
+Hulkenberg is yet to gain more than two positions from where he has started in a race at Shanghai International Circuit and has finished in a worse position than he started in all but one of the last six Chinese Grand Prix weekends – the exception being 2018.

 NICO HULKENBERG’S CHINESE GRAND PRIX HISTORY